 Chilled Watermelon Gazpacho Soup is a sweet and savory bowl of healthy deliciousness that you can have on your table in less than 20 minutes.
+Like my Watermelon Feta Salad with Basil and Blueberries, it is light and refreshing and the epitome of summer eating.

 Watermelon Gazpacho is the sixth and final recipe in my Simple Summer Supper series.
 If you like watermelon and you are looking for a light and refreshing, nutrient-rich, summer entreé then this chilled watermelon gazpacho soup is right up your alley!